dylan-lang/opendylan/documentation/core-reference/source/language.rst

 Andrew Shalit (Addison-Wesley, 1996).
 We call this book “the DRM” hereafter.

-Harlequin Dylan provides an implementation of the Dylan language described by the DRM, with a few exceptions that are documented in `Language differences`_ of this chapter.
+Open Dylan provides an implementation of the Dylan language described by the DRM, with a few exceptions that are documented in `Language differences`_ of this chapter.

-Harlequin Dylan provides the Dylan language in the *dylan* module of the *dylan* library.
+Open Dylan provides the Dylan language in the *dylan* module of the *dylan* library.

 As of the 2.0 release, Harlequin Dylan has joined forces with the other